Consensys/distributed-validator-formal-specs-and-verification/README.md

 More specifically, the objectives of this project are to provide:
 ​
 - A formal specification of the DVT protocol.
-- A formal proof that as long as the number of Byzantine nodes is less than 1/3 of the DVCs, the above specification guarantees the following properties:
+- A formal proof that as long as the number of Byzantine DVCs is less than 1/3, the above specification guarantees the following properties:
     - A Distributed Validator (DV) will never commit a slashable offence, and
     - Under partial synchrony, a DV will eventually produce valid blocks/attestations.
 - An executable reference implementation.